Sarah Veatch: Career

-Veatch is a Presidential Visiting Fellow of Yale University 2019-2020 where she is working on ion channel function and phase transitions in membranes and polymers alongside Ben Machta.
+Veatch was a Presidential Visiting Fellow of Yale University 2019-2020 where she investigated on ion channel function and phase transitions in membranes and polymers in collaboration with Ben Machta.

-Veatch's recent work has examined the role of lipid phase behavior in organizing plasma membrane components, or correlations between the partitioning preferences of membrane-anchored probes in giant plasma membrane vesicles (GPMVs) and their organization in live cells.
-Veatch has put forward a theory where proximity to a membrane phase transition drives the formation of membrane domains.
+Recently, Veatch has examined the role of lipid phase behavior in organizing plasma membrane components, or correlations between the partitioning preferences of membrane-anchored probes in giant plasma membrane vesicles (GPMVs) and their organization in live cells.
+Veatch has proposed a theory in which proximity to a membrane phase transition drives the formation of membrane domains.